rasika2012/openchoreo/new-design-sample/use-prebuilt-image/secure-service-with-jwt/README.md

 ## Overview

-This sample shows the separation between Platform Engineer (PE) and Developer resources:

-- **Platform Engineer**: Sets up classes that define templates and policies
-- **Developer**: Creates components, workloads, and services that use those classes
+This sample demonstrates a basic service deployment using the default classes provided by OpenChoreo.

 ## Pre-requisites